chuckborisnorris/StarVex/README.md

 * All other data is considered to be plotted vertices.

 ## Debugging
+If you start the application, with the ROM running, and see a blank screen then it's most likely that the start of the buffer is in a different place in memory to what the C++ application is expecting.
+The easiest way I've found to debug this (on Linux anyway) is to use [GameConqueror](https://linuxhint.com/use-gameconqueror-cheat-engine-linux/).
+* Pause the ROM on the intro screen, once some objects start showing, and open GameConqueror.
-The easiest way I've found (on Linux anyway) is to use [GameConqueror](https://linuxhint.com/use-gameconqueror-cheat-engine-linux/).
-Searching the Retroarch process for the bytearray '00 ef be' should give the start of the frame data somewhere around 0x220000 bytes from the start of the CPU RAM (heap memory).
+* Search the Retroarch process for the bytearray '00 ef be' and you should see the start of the frame data somewhere around 0x220000 bytes from the start of the CPU RAM (heap memory).
+* If you do not see a value starting with 0x22 then browse each heap address and look for the value CD AB FF 3F repeated in the lines below.
+* Now change the heapAddr variable in the file main.cpp to the searched value with the last 4 digits changed to zeros. e.g. If this address is 0x1234567 then change the heapAddr in main.cpp to 0x1230000.
+* That should fix the most common issue.

 ## Issues
 * As I say, this is totally untested on Windows, Mac, Dolphin emus, MAME emus and other distros of Linux.
 It will 100% not work on Windows atm because Linux and Windows use fundamentally different methods of storing memory tables.